AustinKingOry/metatester/README.md

 ### API

-The backend exposes a single endpoint:
+The backend exposes two endpoints:

 - `POST /fetch-metadata`
   - Accepts a JSON object with a `url` field in the request body.
   - Returns a JSON object containing the metadata (title, description, image, favicon).
+- `DELETE /clear-cache`
+  - Clears the server's metadata cache.
+  - Returns a success message.

 ## Frontend